6 Signs Baby Will Walk Soon

 Sign #1: Pulling up

-Obviously, baby can’t start walking until he’s learned how to get himself upright.
-“Usually, babies are getting ready to walk when they start pulling up on their own,” says Shu.
-“They want to stand.”
-Lots of Bumpies see this start to happen around eight months, and this could last for up to three months before you see any independent steps.
-Babies will begin pulling up on furniture, so you’ll want to finish baby-proofing ASAP.
+Baby can’t start walking until they’ve learned how to get themselves upright.
+“Usually, babies are getting ready to walk when they start pulling up on their own—they want to stand,” says Jennifer Shu, MD, FAAP, a pediatrician with Children’s Medical Group in Georgia.
+To do this, you’ll see baby use the sides of furniture (like a couch) to pull up to stand, says Mona Amin, a Florida-based pediatrician and BabyBjörn pediatric ambassador.
+Lots of parents notice this start to happen around 8 months, but it could last for up to three months before you see any independent steps.
+(And, FYI, once baby’s pulling up to stand, you’ll want to finish babyproofing.)

 As a part of pulling up to stand, baby may begin to test the waters and practice standing.
 They may only stand for a second or two before they fall, but it’s a sign they’ll walk soon.
 “Walking requires the motor skill pattern, balance and confidence on their own two feet,” Amin says.
 “The latter two take practice where they may fall and get back up.
 This trial and error helps them walk.”

 Cruising occurs when baby takes tentative steps while holding onto furniture, like a couch or a sturdy table (another reason why it’s so important to childproof!).
 Keep in mind, however, that some babies cruise around holding onto furniture for months, while others start walking practically the moment they get up on two feet, Shu says.
 There’s a range, and both ends of it are normal.
 To encourage baby, Amin recommends gently holding them under their armpits to assist them.
 (A push toy can also help when used for a limited time, but never use a sit-in baby walker, as these are unsafe.)